Your Source for Aromatherapy and

 Including a few drops of Lime Essential Oil is a must when I create citrus blends for my diffuser or for when creating room mists.

-Lime Essential Oil is a phototoxic oil.
+Cold pressed Lime Essential Oil is phototoxic.
 Refer to the safety information mentioned below.

 Aromatic Description: Fresh, citrusy, sweet, slightly tart.